zorian-f/nd013-c1-vision-solution/README.md

 </p>

 ### Experiment 1
-While doing the Refferencerun i noticed that the train-loop is using up almost all GPU memory (check with `nvidia-smi` in terminal), this can lead to not having enough memory for running the evaluation-loop simultaneously.
+While doing the Reference run I noticed that the train-loop is using up almost all GPU memory (check with `nvidia-smi` in terminal), this can lead to not having enough memory for running the evaluation-loop simultaneously.
 TensorFlow gives us an option to limit how much GPU memory is used ([TensorFlow Guide](https://www.tensorflow.org/guide/gpu#limiting_gpu_memory_growth)).
 As suggested in the Guide i added the following code to the `model_main_tf2_py`:
 ```Python
 gpus = tf.config.list_physical_devices('GPU')
 if gpus: